 The basis for the work is discovering who you really are inside of the thoughts and feelings you experience – something that no person or experience can take away.
 From there you get to determine how you parent your kids, relate to your partner and friends, and live your life.

-If you are in the throes of doubt, anger, or simply want a different relationship with your kids I invite you to start with SAFE, then browse around the site.
+If you are in the throes of doubt, anger, or simply want a different relationship with your kids I invite you to start by reading Navigating Emotions for Parents or joining the Sane Parenting Challenge – a six week journey to address the way you respond when parenting feels intense.
+Change starts with us.